ack-solutions/expo-template/docs/design-standards.md

 ---

-## 20. Responsive Design Rules
+## 19. Responsive Design Rules

 - All screens must work well on common desktop, tablet, and mobile sizes.
 - Build mobile-friendly layouts even if desktop is the primary experience.

 ### Rules

-- Avoid horizontal overflow.
+- Avoid horizontal overflow unless we need special as feature.
 - Keep actions accessible on smaller screens.
 - Stack content cleanly when space becomes limited.
 - Tables and dense data areas should degrade gracefully on smaller screens.

 ---

-## 22. Reuse Rules
+## 21. Reuse Rules

 Before creating a new UI pattern, check whether the design system already has a usable solution.